danwing/cidfi/draft-wing-cidfi.md

-## Metadata Exchanged
+## Mechanism for Metadata Exchange

 There are two types of metadata exchanged, described in the following sub-sections.

 ### Server to Network Elements {#server-to-network}

-To each of the network elements, the server sends its mapping of QUIC CIDs to DSCP code points.
+To each of the network elements, the server sends its mapping of QUIC CIDs to packet metadata (see {#packet-metadata}).

-To allow the QUIC endpoints to change their QUIC CIDs and preserve the network element treatment of the new CID, the 'next CID' MUST be communicated to the network elements prior to switching to a new CID.
-This can be accomplished by sending the new CID well in advance of changing CIDs.
+To allow the QUIC endpoints to change their QUIC CIDs and preserve the network element treatment of the new CID, the same Destination CIDs communicated to the peer (as described in {{Section 5.1.1 of RFC9000}}) MUST be communicated to the CIDFI network element.

+For each network element sending metadata in the same UDP 4-tuple, the network element's Destination CID is not counted against the primary QUIC connection's active_connection_id_limit (see {{Section 5.1.1 of RFC9000}}).

+The actual metadata exchanged over this channel is described in {{metadata-exchanged}}.

 ### Network Element to Server {#network-to-server}

-The network element send network performance information to the server.
-This performance information pertains to this connection's allowed (or available) bandwidth, burst rate, and other information (e.g., as defined in {{I-D.kaippallimalil-tsvwg-media-hdr-wireless}}).
+The network element send network performance information to the server which is intended to influence the sender'ss traffic rate (such as improving or reducing fidelity of the audio or video).

 This information is sent whenever it changes significantly, but MUST NOT be sent more frequently than once every second.

+The actual metadata exchanged over this channel is described in {{metadata-exchanged}}.

 # Interaction with Load Balancers {#load-balancers}

-ECMP load balancers work with this mechanism unchanged, as the source 3-tuple is the same for the primary QUIC session and the side-channel QUIC session.
+ECMP load balancers ({{Section 5.2.3 of !RFC9000}} work with this mechanism unchanged, as the source 3-tuple is the same for the primary QUIC session and the side-channel QUIC session.
 Similarly an ECMP load balancer that front-ends a CID load balancer will send both the primary and